24 Hr Crisis Line

 We can help survivors who reside in NC find sexual violence-related therapy in their home counties.
 Survivors living outside of NC should contact RAINN (1-800-656-4673) for resources in their own state.

-Many survivors of sexual violence need more than 8 sessions of therapy.
+Many survivors of sexual violence need more than 16 sessions of therapy.
 This if usually the case if there was more than one incident of sexual violence, if it occurred when the survivor was a child, or if the violence contributed to a mental health diagnosis that needs attention.
-Due to capacity limitations, and high demand for therapy, Our VOICE thearpists cannot offer more than 8 sessions, but they can help survivors explore other mental health resources available.
+Due to capacity limitations, and high demand for therapy, Our Voice therapists cannot offer more than 16 sessions, but they can help survivors explore other mental health resources available.

 Will I be given a diagnosis when I get therapy?